KFL4060 – Gender Equality in the Nordic Countries

 10 credits overlap with KFL2060 – Gender Equality in the Nordic Countries

-The exam will consist of: A three-day take-home exam on a given topic.
-The assignment must have a length of total 4500 words +/- 10% (not counting spaces) references and front page in addition).
+The final exam will consist of: A three-day take-home exam on a given topic.
+The assignment must have a length of total 10 pages. (a standard page consists of 2300 characters), +/- 10% (not counting spaces) references and front page in addition).

 Submit assignments in Inspera